josevitoor/desafio-react-node/README.md

 ### Prerequisites

-- Npm: Make sure you have npm installed on your machine with version >= 16.13.2 to install dependencies.
+- Node: Make sure you have npm installed on your machine with version >= 16.13.2 to install dependencies.
 - Docker: You need to have Docker installed and running on your computer to start the containers.

 ### Installing Dependencies